Find the best immigration program for you. Take our free immigration quiz and we’ll tell you the best immigration programs for you!

 If you are applying as a Federal Skilled Worker, or Federal Skilled Tradesperson (unless you’re already authorized to work in Canada and have a valid job offer), you are also going to have to have the required amount of settlement funds available in addition to the above amount.

 Settlement funds are based on family size, and need to be liquid, readily available and unencumbered by debts.
-Even if your dependents (spouse and dependent children) will not be accompanying you, you need to have enough settlement funds for your family size including them.
-The amounts required are as follows:
+Even if your dependents (spouse and dependent children) will not be accompanying you, you need to have enough settlement funds for your family size, including them.

 Remember, your settlement funds are not a fee you have to pay for immigration.
 Rather, these are funds you keep and can use to settle into your new life in Canada.